 How homework is set:

-Teachers post on Class Dojo which pages to complete each week.
+Teachers post on Teams which pages to complete each week.
 This homework should not be returned to school to be marked or looked at, although your child's teacher will be available to discuss if your child has issues with the homework.

 For Maths, Grammar, Punctuation and Spelling the answers are at the back of the book.
-For Reading Comprehension, the answers are posted on Class Dojo.
+For Reading Comprehension, the answers are posted on Teams.

 Please inform your child’s teacher if your child encounters any problems with their homework.